Welcome to Hull 4 Funding

 Looking for equipment for a one-off activity or job?
 You could borrow this locally, instead of the expense of buying.

 The Library of Stuff, based in Hull has 100's of supplies of equipment for borrowing.
 All you need is £1 to join the Library of Stuff.
-For more information click here
+For more information on the Library of Stuff, please click here

 Funding success?